AdobeDocs/audience-manager.de-DE/help/using/features/algorithmic-models/create-model.md

 ---
-description: Beschreibt die erforderlichen und optionalen Schritte, mit denen Sie ein algorithmisches Modell in Model Builder erstellen können.
+description: Describes the required and optional steps that let you create an algorithmic model in Model Builder.
-keywords: algo-Funktionsweise
+keywords: algo how works
-seo-description: Beschreibt die erforderlichen und optionalen Schritte, mit denen Sie ein algorithmisches Modell in Model Builder erstellen können.
+seo-description: Describes the required and optional steps that let you create an algorithmic model in Model Builder.
-seo-title: Algorithmisches Modell erstellen
+seo-title: Create an Algorithmic Model
 solution: Audience Manager
 title: Algorithmisches Modell erstellen
-topic: DIL-API
+topic: DIL API
 uuid: ccf4fc4e-cf92-445f-b2d9-71c3ca624e26
 translation-type: tm+mt
-source-git-commit: 0eb6a6f67d87377a044b18118fac0185219b0347
+source-git-commit: a1d75c83d5876090f3a4d284b18984e2d1a70313

 ---